Benjamin8693/Atmobot/README.md

 I understand some of the code here may not be the best, but I went through quite a learning curve with this project- so please go easy on me!

 # Credits
-Benjamin - Lead Developer
+The Atmoplex - Group of individuals this bot was created for Benjamin - Lead Developer

-Starrfox - Creating various useful libraries that makes this bot possible

-Gustavo - Assistance with text comparison code
+Starrfox - Creating various useful libraries that make this bot possible Gustavo - Assistance with text comparison code
 Ashy - Created base for image bruteforcer & scheduler